snacktavish/Mole2019/TreeComparison.md

 Download it to your laptop.
 Extract the file.
-Take a look at the human readable version (main.csv) and transfer the main.json file to the tutorial folder on the cluster.
+Take a look at the human readable version (output/main.csv) and transfer the main.json file to the tutorial folder on the cluster.

 ### Using API's
 You can use the OpenTree API's to get the tree for a subset of taxa directly from the command line